aselshall/rm/hw/hw3.md

 - [7.
 Depth, clarity and rigorousness of writing](https://aselshall.github.io/rm/hw/proposal-rubric#7-depth-clarity-and-rigorousness-of-writing)
 - [8.
 Citation and source integration](https://aselshall.github.io/rm/hw/proposal-rubric#8-citation-and-source-integration)
 - [9.
 Language clarity and precision](https://aselshall.github.io/rm/hw/proposal-rubric#9-language-clarity-and-precision)

+## Next steps
+This assignment lays the groundwork for your upcoming [research proposal](https://aselshall.github.io/rm/hw/proposal-hw) by helping you establish a solid introduction to your research and clear objectives.
+In [Homework 4](https://aselshall.github.io/rm/hw/hw4), you will develop the methods to achieve these objectives.